DIVINE WORD COLLEGE

 Fire Safety Report

-The College Emergency Planning Committee maintains a log of fire drills, and evacuation drills.
+The College Emergency Planning Committee maintains a fire log recording fires, drills, and evacuation drills.
 The College also documents all fires.

 Student Housing Facilities

 The Maintenance Director monitors the alarm systems and stays informed of required fire code requirements for the College residences.
 Fire alarms in the main College building, Megan Hall residence, and the Arkfeld residence are connected to Per Mar Security Company, which directly contacts the Epworth Fire Department.
 Per Mar Security Company tests the electronic signal weekly.
 In the fall of 2012, Knox boxes were placed at the entrance to Megan Hall, the entrance to the Arkfeld Residence, and all entrance doors on the main College building.
 This will enable the Epworth Fire Department to immediately enter the buildings in the event of an emergency.

 Student Dormitories – The College has forty-eight dormitory rooms, located on the first and second floor of the main College building.
 The dormitory corridors are equipped with smoke/fire detectors.
 Each exit door in the dorms has a pull alarm for smoke/fire and are directly connected to the Epworth Fire Department, through Per Mar Security Company.
 In the event of loss of electricity, a generator provides lighting in corridors and exit doors to the main building